cande1gut/SoDa-TAP_docs/docs/useCases/ai4buzz.md

 2. [Twitter client].
 3. [APIs].
 4. [Webpage and custom visualizations]: A main Wordpress site is externally hosted and each visualization is served through their own implemented [HTML template].
+5. [External data parsing]: A notebook to do direct socket connection to CrateDB to fetch all data in a table.

     [CrateDB, Kafka, and JupyterLab]: https://www.sodatap.ml/en/latest/architecture/deployment/#own-environment
     [APIs]: https://github.com/cande1gut/SoDa-TAP/tree/main/APIs